Blackberry Crisp with Oats

 Notes

-You can prep the crumbles ahead of time and keep them on the sheet pan in the refrigerator.
-Then when you sit down to dinner, pop them in the oven!
+You can prep the crisps ahead of time and keep them on the sheet pan in the refrigerator.
+Then, when you sit down to dinner, pop them in the oven!

 Nutrition Information: